ahmed-al-balochi/LibreGaming/README.md

 # Distributions:
+* I tested this script on these three distributions. but it should also work on their derivatives too.
-1. Ubuntu
+1. Ubuntu.
-2. Arch Linux
+2. Arch Linux.
-3. Fedora
+3. Fedora.

 # Prerequisites:
 * To run this LibreGaming script you need python3 installed if not already. to install python3 click [Here](https://github.com/Ahmed-Al-Balochi/LibreGaming#dependencies).